everslick/PewPewCH32/README.md

 The build script automatically:
 - Checks for all required dependencies
-- Initializes git submodules (Pico SDK, PewPewCH32Fun)
+- Initializes git submodules (Pico SDK, ch32v003fun)
-- Fetches firmware submodules from `firmware.txt`
+- Clones external firmware repositories from `firmware.txt`
 - Builds all firmware (if RISC-V toolchain available)
 - Configures and builds the programmer
 - Generates the `.uf2` file ready for flashing